anoma/namada-interface/specs/packages/examples.md

 ## Sending a transaction

-Building on the previous section, we can send transaction through the SDK as follows:
+Building on the previous section, we can send transaction through the SDK using two approaches.
+The first approach assumes you have a locally stored keypair with which you want to sign.
+The second approach involves signing a transaction using a Ledger Hardware Wallet.

+### Using Stored Keys

 ```ts
 import { Sdk } from "@namada/shared";